 Ear mites (otodectes cynotis mites) in cats are common.
 They are parasites that cause a condition known as otodectic mange.
 While not life-threatening, ear mites are contagious to other animals and can cause severe irritation to your feline companion.

-Ear mites infest the external ears of their hosts.
-They can affect both cats and dogs, but are especially common in cats.
+Ear mites can affect both cats and dogs, but are especially common in cats.
 Recognizing the symptoms of ear mites in cats will help you treat the condition before it leads to complications like infections or damaged eardrums.

 Signs & Symptoms of Ear Mites in Cats